onzfonz/comp227/src/content/0/en/part0c.md

 The code fetches the places from the server as JSON data and adds HTML elements for displaying the `places` on the page using the [DOM-API](/part0/fundamentals_of_web_apps#document-object-model-or-dom).

 In recent years, the [Single-page application](https://en.wikipedia.org/wiki/Single-page_application) (SPA) style of creating web applications has emerged.
-SPA-style websites don't fetch all of their pages separately from the server like our sample application does, but instead comprise only one HTML page fetched from the server, the contents of which are manipulated with JavaScript that executes in the browser.
+SPA-style websites don't fetch all of their pages separately from the server as our sample application does but instead comprise a single HTML page fetched from the server, the contents of which are manipulated with JavaScript that executes in the browser.

 The Places page of our application bears some resemblance to SPA-style apps, but it's not quite there yet.